 Microsoft Windows updates are crucial and necessary for any version of windows.
 And we do not recommend to disable it.
-But there are many reasons where it needs to disable the updates.
+But there are many situations where it needs to disable the updates like.

 - You don’t have an Internet connection or you have one with limited cap on usage.

 - You don’t have enough room for new updates or updates makes your computer slower, etc.

 But Microsoft here is forcing windows 10 updates on your computer.
 These updates are automatically downloaded in background consuming unwanted hard drive space and interner usage.

 In this article, you will get to know about how to get rid of Microsoft’s updates which are enforced on us by the following clause in their terms and conditions.

 “The Software periodically checks for system and app updates, and downloads and installs them for you.
 You may obtain updates only from Microsoft or authorized sources, and Microsoft may need to update your system to provide you with those updates.
 By accepting this agreement, you agree to receive these types of automatic updates without any additional notice.”